Table of Contents

 The Side Effects of Agent Orange

-Agent Orange side effects are often long-term and can affect the daily quality of life of exposed veterans.
+Agent Orange’s side effects are often long-term and can affect the daily quality of life of exposed veterans.

-Veterans who worked with Agent Orange may be more susceptible to various forms of cancer and could benefit from VA health care and disability benefits to get them through diagnoses and treatments and make up lost income as a result.
-Speak with a VSO or VA disability attorney if you need guidance during this process.
+Veterans who worked with Agent Orange may be more susceptible to various forms of cancer and could benefit from VA health care and disability benefits to get them through diagnoses and treatments and makeup lost income as a result.
+Speak with a VSO or a disability attorney if you need guidance during this process.